nathanhtaylor/Project-2/bin/project2.com/content/Animals/Animals2/Cats.md

 6. Domestic cats spend about 70 percent of the day sleeping.
 And 15 percent of the day grooming.

+7. A house cat can run faster than Usain Bolt.

 ![Not very tasty](https://media.mnn.com/assets/images/2018/07/cat_eating_fancy_ice_cream.jpg.838x0_q80.jpg "He asked for chocolate")